JoshuaKGoldberg/Goldblog/content/blog/type-system-game-engines/index.md

     // * the collected moves thus far,
     Collected extends Move[],
     // * and a current turn to parse out of the next raw move.
-    Turn extends 'X' | 'O'
+    Turn extends "X" | "O"
->
+> =
     // If there are no more raw moves to parse out, it's done, hooray!...
-    = RawMoves extends []
+    RawMoves extends []
-        // ...we can exit early by returning an empty array.
+        ? // ...we can exit early by returning an empty array.
-        ?
           Collected

-        // If there is a next move to parse in our list of raw moves,
+        : // If there is a next move to parse in our list of raw moves,
         // it checks whether that move matches a usable pattern.
         // There can be any amount of Pre text before the Turn string,
         // followed by a space, the row, another space, the column,
         // then any amount of Post text.
-        : RawMoves[0] extends `${infer Pre}${Turn} ${infer RawRow} ${infer RawColumn}${infer Post}`
+        RawMoves[0] extends `${infer Pre}${Turn} ${infer RawRow} ${infer RawColumn}${infer Post}`

-            // If it did match, we can recursively continue with:
+        ? // If it did match, we can recursively continue with:
-            ?
           CollectParsedRawMoves<
               // * remaining moves yet to be parsed, DropFirst<RawMoves>,
               // * the previous collected moves, followed by this new move
               //   (as parsed by our ParseRawMove helper), [...Collected, ParseRawMove<Turn, RawRow, RawColumn>],
               // * and the next turn.
               NextTurn<Turn>
           >

-            // If our raw move doesn't match the template, then we recurse:
+        : // If our raw move doesn't match the template, then we recurse:
-            : CollectParsedRawMoves<
+          CollectParsedRawMoves<
               // * still with the rest of the raw moves, but DropFirst<RawMoves>,
               // * the same collected moves list (no added one), and Collected,
               // * we retry the same move again.
               Turn
           >;
 ```

 ...tada! 🎊